onqtam/headjack/src/cryptohistory.md

 TODO:
 DeSci isn't about a token and a DAO that funds X research - it's reproducible research interwoven with a global identity & reputation semantic network

+How about the science of addiction - that was initially entirely focused around the chemistry and ignored the psycjvology?
+Isolated rats in cages with just 2 options: cocaine and clean water.
+Rat park came later - a lot later - with almost no compulsive use and overdose

+We should fuse science with social media - but a new and improved version of social media

+How many more foundational studies that underpin our model of the world are completely wrong?

+The demonization of saturated fat was started by scientists who were paid off about 50k$ - our entire modern food pyramid is influenced by that
+Ancel Keys

 Jupiter notebooks for decentralized social science?